 - NextUp — Our newest initiative introduces middle-schoolers to the many possibilities of technology careers through mentors and partners.

 Creating IT Futures

 Through research, program development and partnering, Creating IT Futures innovates a suite of programs to diversity and enlarge the tech workforce.
 We particularly encourage an IT path for populations that traditionally have been under-represented in the IT workforce, such as women and people of color.

 Our award-winning IT-Ready program focuses on both the hard technical skills and the soft professional skills required to begin an IT career and connects graduates to employers for on-the-job work experience.

 To the top.

 Both in time and money, CompTIA gives back to IT-related charities that help youth and adults pursue careers in IT and help to diversify the IT workforce.
 Our Tech Leaders Giving Circle works with industry leaders to identify worthwhile charities and make a $1000 donation in those leaders’ names.
 Our member communities and councils select technology-related charities to make annual donations of $10,000.
-Since 2012, these communities and councils have donated more than a half million dollars.
-CompTIA also selects other non-profits such as ChiTech, a tech academy in Chicago, to support financially and with volunteerism.
+Since 2012, these communities and councils have donated nearly one million dollars to more than 70 charities.

 Beyond our aggressive matching program for CompTIA employee charitable giving, our staff spends countless hours volunteering at a wide range of local and international charities.
 Staff also get one paid day off to use each year to volunteer at a local charity.